spark-engine-ai/sparky-ui/README.md

 ## React Integration

-Spark UI works seamlessly with React and other frameworks:
+Sparky UI works seamlessly with React and other frameworks:

 ```jsx
 import React, { useState } from 'react';